Alexis-Bll/network-lab-portfolio/enterprise-network-lab/topology/README.md

 - Dual HQ routers (HQ-R1 / HQ-R2)
 - Each core switch connects to both routers
 - Multiple paths to the WAN
+- Failover is achieved through OSPF convergence and redundant physical paths

 ---